 It is the most critical point because every project member should accept the idea of a project that you build.
 All key points are highlighted and discussed at this stage: project description, compliance criteria, goals and results, limitations, and assumptions.

 Planning your software development project starts with its scope.
 It’s necessary to have a clear idea about what you’re trying to build or you will end up wasting a lot of time and money.

-You have to clearly list all the functions and designs to communicate how it’s supposed to work to the development team.
+You have to clearly list all the functions, main tasks, business logic, architecture description, and designs to communicate how it’s supposed to work to the development team.
 If you’re having trouble accomplishing it, it will be a good idea to engage a project manager to help you accomplish this task.

 At this juncture, you need to do some sketches about why someone will use the product.
 Take it a step further and display how it will be used through storyboards.

 By doing this, you can turn these abstract situations into something more tangible.
 These sketches will also give you the opportunity to share your idea and get feedback from those who might potentially use the product.